What are (specific) learning disorders?

 No, not at all.
 Children with LDs are not slow, unmotivated, or generally poor learners.
 In fact, most children with learning disorders work much harder than their typically developing peers.
 A defining feature of an LD is that it affects a relatively narrow range of skills (however, other disorders tend to co-occur with LDs), and the difficulties produced by the LD cannot be better explained by other factors, such as behavioral disorders, intellectual disability, or lack of educational opportunities -- that is to say that learning disorders produce underachievement that is unexpected given a child's behavior, educational background, and intellectual and functional abilities.
 The brains of children with LDs simply process some information differently than the brains of typically developing children.
 That doesn't mean they are more or less intelligent or motivated than their typically developing peers.
 It simply means they require additional support to achieve their full academic potential.

-Can my child with LD enjoy improved achievement?
+Can my child with a learning or developmental disorder enjoy improved achievement?

 Among young children (pre-school and kindergarten):